Multinomial Naive Bayes #

-HashMap for counting.
-It is not a tensor‑indexed spec model like most of NN/Spec/Models/*,
+using Lean's HashMap for the fitted count tables.
+It is not a tensor-indexed neural model like

 Probabilities are computed in log space (via MathFunctions.log) to avoid underflow.